 The Western Ghats

 India is famous for its rich flora and fauna.
-India houses over 500 species of mammals, more than 200 species of birds and 30,000 different species of insects.
-Moreover, the country has 66 National Parks, 333 Wildlife Sanctuaries and 35 Zoological Gardens which comprises of a wide variety of fauna.
+India houses over 500 species of mammals, more than 200 species of birds, and 30,000 different species of insects.
+Moreover, the country has 101 National Parks, 333 Wildlife Sanctuaries, and 35 Zoological Gardens which comprises a wide variety of fauna.
 The Zoological Survey of India which is headquartered in Kolkata is responsible for surveying the faunal resources of India.

-India having diverse climate, topology and habitat are known to have the richest flora in the world with over 18000 species of flowering plants.
-These plant species constitutes 6-7% of the world’s plant species.
-There are 8 main floristic regions in India- the Western and the Eastern Himalayas, Indus and Ganges, Assam, the Deccan, Malabar and Andaman Islands which is home to 3000 Indian plant species.
-The forests in India cover ranges from the tropical rainforest including Andaman, Western Ghats and North-east of India to the coniferous forests of the Himalayas.
-The deciduous forests can be found in the eastern, central and southern parts of India.
+India has a diverse climate, topology, and habitat are known to have the richest flora in the world with over 18000 species of flowering plants.
+These plant species constitute 6-7% of the world’s plant species.
+There are 8 main floristic regions in India- the Western and the Eastern Himalayas, Indus and Ganges, Assam, the Deccan, Malabar, and the Andaman Islands which is home to 3000 Indian plant species.
+The forests in India cover ranges from the tropical rainforest including Andaman, Western Ghats, and North-east India to the coniferous forests of the Himalayas.
+The deciduous forests can be found in the eastern, central, and southern parts of India.